 TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area:

-TNWs: linear feet width (ft), Or, acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
 Wetlands adjacent to TNWs: acres.

-2. RPWs that flow directly or indirectly into TNWs.

-- Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: Rationale indicated above in Section III B. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+RPWs that flow directly or indirectly into TNWs.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Cedar Fork is mapped on the USGS Bellville quadrangle and the Soil Survey of Richland County, Ohio as perennial.
+Additionally, Ohio EPA has designated Cedar Fork as Warmwater Habitat.
+This designation indicates that Cedar Fork is capable of supporting and maintaining a community of aquatic organisms adapted to warmwater habitat and require perennial flow.
+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally: